nextflow-io/nextflow/docs/process.rst

 Input of files
 -----------------

-The ``file`` classifier allows you to receive a value as a file in the process execution context.
+The ``file`` qualifier allows you to receive a value as a file in the process execution context.
 This means that Nextflow will stage it in the process execution directory, and you can access it in the script by using the name specified in the input declaration.
 For example::